 Looking at the word count we see that the biggest differences between the word counts for female and male athletes is that female athletes referenced 'women' 51 times compared to the 17 times male athletes referenced women.
 This is 66.67% more than men.
 When it comes to references to 'men', women made a reference 13 times and males made a reference only 9 times.
 The words where men ranked significantly higher were, team, good, and today.
 These words were nearly always used in connection with a comment about a sports team.

-From this is seems that women a have a stronger tendency to tweet about women and trying to forward women's sports and female equality.
+From this is seems that women have a stronger tendency to tweet about women and trying to forward women's sports and female equality.
 Alex Morgan commented that she was, 'Proud to fight side by side with these strong women to continue to move the ball forward for the next generation', she also tweeted that, 'The pay gap penalizes women who work hard every day.It hurts our families, businesses and communities.
 Let's #ChangeTheGame #20percentcounts"'.
 Ana Ivanovic tweeted that she was, 'Having fun on set with @intimissimi and @mariotestino for the new campaign that celebrates empowered women'.
 Serena Williams tweeted that, 'On average, women in the US are paid 20% less than men.
 Black and Hispanic women are paid even less.
 I support equal pay', this was then retweeted by Caroline Wozniacki.

 Men on the other hand tended to tweet about gender neutral themes such as sport and family.
 Male athletes tweeted in reference to a 'team' 93 times more than women.
 Kobe Bryant said that he was, 'Excited to be a part of the team'.
 Cristiano Ronaldo said, 'Great session this morning!!!!
 Winning team'.
 Sachin Tendulkar said after a cricket test match, 'What a fabulous way to end the test series!
 A big hug to the entire team for their outstanding performance.
 While Carmelo Anthony tweeted that, 'We Are Not A Team Because We Work Together We Are A Team Because We Respect, Trust And Care For Each Other'.
 When it came to referencing 'family' or 'families' male athletes tweeted 54% more than female athletes.
 LeBron James told us that he had, "Just saw ""Girls Trip"" with the wife, family and friends.
 Man I/we was dying laughing all movie!!
 Stomach still hurting. #MustSee".
 Rio Ferdinand had a night out and tweeted, 'Top night with spent with family & friends... good to catch up with @WestwoodLee and @anthonyfjoshua #dubai'.
 These texts let the fan see the athlete away from the competitive environment that they are used to seeing them in.
 It is one of the 'behind-the-scenes' glimpses that fans look for in twitter interaction.